Tracking the Approval Ratings of All 50 U.S. Governors

 Key Takeaways

-Scott remains most popular following re-election: The fourth quarter of 2024 was another exceptional one for Republican Phil Scott of Vermont, who was the most popular governor for the 10th quarter running with a 75% approval rating that came as he handily won re-election with 73% of the vote.
+Scott remains most popular following re-election: The first quarter of 2025 was another exceptional one for Republican Phil Scott of Vermont, who was the most popular governor for the 11th quarter running with a 75% approval rating, matching his standing at the end of 2024 after he handily won re-election last fall with 73% of the vote.

-Reynolds remains most unpopular: With the highest disapproval rating of any U.S. governor (47%), Kim Reynolds (R–Iowa), who is up for re-election in 2026, remains the most unpopular governor for the fourth quarter in a row.
+Reynolds is still the most unpopular: With the highest disapproval rating of any U.S. governor (49%), Kim Reynolds (R-Iowa), who is up for re-election next year, remains the most unpopular governor for the fifth quarter in a row.
+She is the only governor who is disliked by more voters than not.

 Data Downloads